I told Grandma Betty that them wooden masks talked to me last night, but she didn’t believe me.

 “Uncle Jake and Aunt Emma ain’t got room for us, now’s they got four children.
 Lucky they ain’t got one of ‘em sleepin’ in the hen house.”

-I thought about what the bird mask said to me, and I thought, Hell, all she can do is give me another thrashing, and I can take that.
+I thought about what the bird mask said to me.
+Hell, all she could do is give me another thrashing, and I could take that.
 So I said, “One of them masks told me we should leave.
 The one looks like a bird, you know, by the sink.”

-“I ain’t scared,” Grandma Betty said, her face all defiant-like.
+“I ain’t scared.”
+Grandma Betty's face got all defiant-like.
 “Your grandpa said we had to keep them masks where they was, ‘cause they’d keep us safe.
 Didn’t keep him safe, the old fool.”
 She spat on the ground.

 I almost asked her what happened to him, but every time Grandpa gets mentioned, Grandma Betty gets mad, so I just said, “You could still take ‘em down, couldn’t you, Grandma Betty?
 Them masks?”

 And she said, real thoughtful, “Yeah.
 Mayhap I could.”
-Then she came up to me, and I thought she was gonna tell me to bend over so she could give me another thrashing, but she just clapped her hand on my shoulder and said, “Now pick up that chicken feed and put it away.
+Then she came up to me, and I thought she was gonna tell me to bend over so she could give me another thrashing, but she just clapped her hand on my shoulder.
+“Now pick up that chicken feed and put it away.
 We gonna go read from the Bible.”

 So we spent the rest of that day reading from the Bible.
 And at night, I peed out the window again.
 After what that bird mask told me, no way was I going out in the dark, to where the outhouse stood underneath them dark trees, where anything could be hiding.

-The next morning the sun was shining, and when I woke up I thought, Maybe them masks was wrong, here I still am and the sun is out and the birds are singin’ and nothin’ has come out of the woods for me or Grandma Betty.
+The next morning the sun was shining when I woke up, and I felt a little happier.
+Maybe them masks was wrong, here I still was and the sun was out and the birds are singin’ and nothin’ come out of the woods for me or Grandma Betty.
 And Grandma Betty made us some oatmeal for breakfast, and she seemed like she was in a better mood than usual.
 I guessed that it was because we spent so long reading Scripture last night, she figured Satan wouldn’t dare come anywhere near us now.